exercism/website-copy/tracks/python/exercises/two-fer/mentoring.md

 This is a great opportunity to prepare for the track with attention to style conventions.
-This is currently the first reviewed problem on the Python track, and serves to make sure the student understands unit testing.
+This is currently the first reviewed problem on the Python track, and serves to make sure the student understands unit testing and Test Driven Design.

 ### Reasonable Solutions